Free DIY Divorce Guide

 • Gather: Marriage/civil partnership certificate (translated if foreign), proof of name changes (e.g., deed poll), spouse/partner details (name, address, DOB, nationality), children's details (if under 18).
 If spouse's address is unknown, see GOV.UK guidance.

-Costs: £612 court fee (2025; check GOV.UK for updates).
+£612 court fee (2026; check GOV.UK for updates).
 Joint applications require one fee, but both must apply for Help with Fees if eligible.
 No refunds post-issuance.

 Divorce Steps